Can Friendship Heal Complex Trauma? The Staircase in the Woods Review

 the staircase in the woods reviewGenre: Psychological Horror

-Author: Chuck Wendig is a witty, prolific author with multiple books landing him on the New York Times Bestseller’s List.
-His most notable include The Wanderers duology and The Book of Accidents.
+Author: Chuck Wendig is a witty, prolific author whose books have landed him on the New York Times Bestseller’s List.
+His most notable works include The Wanderers duology and The Book of Accidents.

 Publication Date: April 29, 2025